-Raynox DCR-250 Super Macro Lens is more of a snap on filter which let you fix on bridge camera or on lens of DSLR.
-One thing about bridge cameras is you can’t attach interchangeable lenses because these comers come with built-in telephoto lens.
+Raynox DCR-250 Super Macro Lens is more of a snap-on filter which let you fix on bridge camera or on the lens of DSLR.
+One thing about bridge cameras is you can’t attach interchangeable lenses because these comers come with a built-in telephoto lens.
 So you have to make the best out of whatever you have there with your camera.

-Good thing is these days all these bridge cameras like Canon SX60 or Nikon CoolPix P900 come with really good CMOS sensors and faster lenses.
+The good thing is these days all these bridge cameras like Canon SX60 or Nikon Coolpix P900 come with really good CMOS sensors and faster lenses.
 So these cameras can take really good macro photos even without any accessories.
 Even Canon SX50 camera or older versions can do it.
 But what makes the difference is getting perfect macro photos like from DSLR camera with a real macro lens.
-Inbuilt macro function is not enough for that.
+The inbuilt macro function is not enough for that.

 Raynox DCR-250 Super Macro lens let you take few more steps farther when it comes to quality and creativity.
 This post is not about teaching you macro photography so I will try to make you understand what it is capable with few sample photos.
 So even if you have no idea about macro techniques or anything still you will see why you need this for your bridge camera.